OpenMDAO/OpenMDAO-Framework/openmdao.main/src/openmdao/main/datatypes/README.txt

-Adding a new file here can cause two problems:
+Adding a new file here can cause a problem:

-1. test_PythonSourceTreeAnalyser can fail if openmdao.main/setup.py isn't
+test_PythonSourceTreeAnalyser can fail if openmdao.main/setup.py isn't
 updated to include entrypoints for new types.

-2. openmdao build_docs may report a warning if docs/srcdocs/index.rst
-   isn't updated to include a link for the new file.